vagran/dxf-viewer/README.md

 Deployed demo: https://vagran.github.io/dxf-viewer-example/

-The package is released under the MIT License.
+The package is released under the Mozilla Public License 2.0.

 This is community version of the viewer.
 It is initially published in the [corporate repository](https://github.com/ugcs/ugcs-dxf-viewer) and is used in production in